AlejandroFraga/simple-pygame/README.md

 ## Description

-After completing the Zenva course [Learn Python Programming by Making a Game][course], the final version of the project is a very basic crossy "rpg" game in which you control the player with the up and down arrow key.
+After completing the Zenva course [Learn Python Programming by Making a Game][course], the final version of the project is a very basic "crossy rpg" game in which you control the player with the up and down arrow key.
 You can only move in this two directions.

 Your objective is to reach the treasure avoiding the enemies which bounce from side to side in the screen.